The Woman in Black (2012 film)

-The Woman in Black is a 2012 horror film directed by James Watkins from a screenplay by Jane Goldman.
+The Woman in Black is a 2012 Gothic supernatural horror film directed by James Watkins from a screenplay by Jane Goldman.
 It is the second adaptation of Susan Hill's 1983 novel of the same name, which was previously filmed in 1989.
 The film stars Daniel Radcliffe, Ciarán Hinds, Janet McTeer, Sophie Stuckey, and Liz White.
-The plot, set in early 20th-century England, follows a young recently widowed lawyer who travels to a remote village where he discovers that the vengeful ghost of a scorned woman is terrorising the locals.
+The plot, set in early-20th-century England, follows a young recently widowed lawyer who travels to a remote village where he discovers that the vengeful ghost of a scorned woman is terrorising the locals.

 The film was produced by Hammer Film Productions, Alliance Films, Cross Creek Pictures and the UK Film Council.
 A film adaptation of Hill's novel was announced in 2009, with Goldman and Watkins attached to the project.
 During July 2010, Radcliffe was cast in the lead role of Arthur Kipps.
 The film was meant to be shot in 3D before those plans were scrapped.
 Principal photography took place from September to December 2010 across England.
 Post-production lasted until June 2011.
-It attracted controversy after receiving a 12A certificate from the British Board of Film Classification, despite several cuts being made.
+Upon release in February 2012, the film attracted controversy after receiving a 12A classification from the British Board of Film Classification (BBFC), despite several cuts having been made to obtain this rating.
+The BBFC received 134 complaints from members of the general public, over the classification of the film.

 The Woman in Black premiered at the Royal Festival Hall in London before being theatrically released in North America on 3 February 2012 by CBS Films and Alliance Films and in the United Kingdom on 10 February 2012 by Momentum Pictures.
 The film received generally positive reviews with critics praising Radcliffe's performance, cinematography, direction, atmosphere and homages to Hammer's gothic horror films, calling it a "solid ghost story".
 It was also commercially successful, grossing $130 million worldwide.

 A sequel, The Woman in Black: Angel of Death, was released on 2 January 2015, without the involvement of Radcliffe, Watkins or Goldman.